maxims94/helius-post-alpenglow/README.md

 ### Three types of nodes

-The cleverness of Alpenglow comes from splitting up faulty nodes into Byzantine and down nodes.
-In total, our model considers three types of nodes:
+Before we can reason about the fault tolerance of Alpenglow's network, we need to introduce a model of node types.
+Usually, a model only distinguishes between two types of nodes: correct and Byzantine. **The cleverness of Alpenglow comes from splitting up faulty nodes into Byzantine and down nodes.** So, in total, the model considers three types of nodes:

-Correct node: A node following the consensus protocol
+**Correct node**: A node that strictly adheres to the consensus protocol

-Byzantine node: A node exhibiting a Byzantine fault is faulty in an arbitrary way.
-It might be sending incorrect messages, wrongly confirming blocks, or trying to disrupt the consensus process.
+**Byzantine node**: A node that is faulty in an arbitrary way.
+It might be actively malicious, sending syntactically incorrect messages, confirming invalid blocks, or trying to disrupt the consensus process.

-Down Node: A node that is failing to participate in the network.
+**Down Node**: A node that is failing to participate in the network.
 It's silent rather than malicious.
 This could be due to a software crash, hardware failure or loss of network connectivity.

-Why treat down nodes specially / separate them out?
-Since truly malicious nodes are very rare (there's little incentive to), but it happens frequently that nodes go down (hardware issue, network issue, software crashes)

-So, in a real large scale distributed blockchain system, we will probably see significantly less than 33% byzantines.
-Instead, realistic bad behavior often comes from machine misconfigurations, software bugs, and network or power outages.
+Why do we treat down nodes as a separate case?
+In a real-world blockchain systems, Byzantine nodes are very rare since nodes have no incentive to behave that way.
+Instead, bad behavior often comes from machine misconfigurations, software crashes, hardware issues and network or power outages.
 In other words, large scale faults are likely accidents rather than coordinated attacks.
+It is evident that down nodes are easier to manage than Byzantine nodes. **By seprating these two failure modes, we can make stronger guarantees about the network's fault tolerance.**

 ### 20+20 resilience